 The Library is currently closed until further notice please visit https://www.library.jhu.edu/library-hours/george-peabody-library/ for more information.

-The George Peabody Library, known as Baltimore’s “Cathedral of Books,” is consistently ranked amongst the most beautiful libraries in the world.
-Designed by architect Edmund G. Lind, the library opened its doors in 1878 and was “to be well furnished in every department of knowledge and of the most approved books of the day.”
-Lind’s architectural specifications called for a massive skylight soaring over six tiers of cast-iron balconies to house a collection containing over 300,000 volumes dating from the Renaissance through the 19th Century.
-Today, the library is part of the Sheridan Libraries of Johns Hopkins University.
+The George Peabody Library, known as Baltimore’s “Cathedral of Books,” is consistently ranked among the most beautiful libraries in the world.
+The famed library first opened its doors in 1878 and was to be “well furnished in every department of knowledge and of the most approved books of the day.”